How to write a science blog

 You tell us!
 Research results are great, but don’t feel limited to latest news.
 Other ideas include what it’s like to work in a specific lab, your experience collaborating with another research institute, a research-based opinion piece on a current news story or trending topic, a comment on current international research, etc. If you’ve just published a scientific article, there could be scope for a blog post too.

 That being said, not every story needs to have mass appeal.
 Many of our hyper-focused technical blog posts perform very well in search engines.
-Writing a blog post is a great way to link you and SINTEF with that specific topic to other research scientists and potential clients around the world who may be searching for it.
+Writing a blog post is great way to connect yourself and your company to a specific topic, reaching research scientists and potential clients worldwide who may be searching for it.

 On that note, another great topic is something you’ve searched for on Google, but have been unable to find a good result.
 Your post could be that result for other people!